corese-stack/corese-benchmark/README.md

   * is versionned in `src` folder
   * processes the input data using the 3 triplestores : loading, and querying (WIP)
   * saves the CSV containing the measurements in the `out` folder.
 Examples of previous run are already given.
-* datavisualization and workflow automation code
+* workflow automation code written in Python, and versionned in `python-utils` folder.
+The main steps automatized are :
-  * written in Python
+    * 1) creating `input` folder, downloading and saving input data in it
-  * versionned in `python-utils` folder
+    * 2) launching the `benchmark.groovy` script
-  * the `workflow.py` goes through the following steps:
+    * 3) launching the `plot-compare.py` script which saves the plot files in `public` folder
-    * creating `input` folder, downloading and saving input data in it
+* 2 versions of the workflow  are available:
-    * launching the `benchmark.groovy` script
+  * `workflow.py` to compare 3 given versions of the 3 triplestores
-    * launching the `plot-compare.py` script which saves the plot files in `public` folder
+  * `workflow-corese-versions.py` to compare 2 or more given version of Corese.

 * The latest results that we version in this repo are visible in the [dashboard](./dashboard/README.md) folder.
 If you run it by yourself, updated plots will be saved in this folder.